 Qualifications for the MECA Program require that students must meet TSI requirements, admission requirements and complete a MECA application.
-Students must have completed the PAP Algebra II course with a grade of C or better.
+Students must have completed the HONORS Algebra II course with a grade of C or better in 10th grade.

 Consider Carefully